mediamonks/pota/docs/scripts/plop.md

 ### `plop`

-> Create a plop component.
+> Create a component using plop.

 ## Config Reference [WIP]